How to Deposit from Your Bank to CoinPoker

-When depositing and withdrawing crypto assets to CoinPoker, you can choose to do so with ETH, BTC, CHP, or USDT.
+When depositing and withdrawing crypto assets to CoinPoker, you can choose to do so with USDT, ETH, BTC or CHP.
 When it comes to deposits, CoinPoker aims to provide real-time global conversion rate and applies no fees, but slight discrepancies are possible.

 !!!
 DO NOT DEPOSIT TO COINPOKER STRAIGHT FROM KUCOIN OR OTHER EXCHANGES, TRANSFER FUNDS TO YOUR PERSONAL WALLET FIRST !!!

-Depositing straight from exchanges will not work if you use ETH, USDT or CHP.
+Depositing straight from exchanges will not work!
 All deposits and withdrawals to and from your CoinPoker account have to come from/to your personal crypto wallet (See Step 2) or your funds will be lost.

 When you make your first deposit, you will be asked to enter the address of your personal wallet you will send the funds from.
 This wallet will then be permanently assigned to your CoinPoker account, and you will only be able to deposit from there in the future.

 If you need to change your wallet address, you can do that by contacting us by email [email protected].
 Our team will assist you with resetting your wallet.

 You will also be asked to enter the amount you want to send.
 This helps us identify which account should be credited with the deposit.